FEATURED CREDIT CARDS

 The Atlas Rewards Credit Card : Objective Review

-The Atlas Rewards Credit Card is a unique credit-building product targeting individuals with no or bad credit history (claiming approval rates of over 95%, subject to identity verification).
-It functions differently than traditional secured or unsecured cards, aiming to help users build credit safely, but it comes with notable costs and has faced mixed user reviews.
+The Atlas Rewards Credit Card is a credit-building product targeting individuals with no or bad credit history (claiming approval rates of over 95%, subject to identity verification).
+It functions differently than traditional secured or unsecured cards, aiming to help users build credit in a structured way, but it comes with ongoing fees and mixed user feedback.

 The card is a financial technology product offered by Exto Inc. doing business as Atlas.
-It operates as a "mobile-first" product managed almost entirely through the Atlas mobile application.
+It operates primarily through the Atlas mobile application.
 The card is issued by bank partners Patriot Bank N.A. and Academy Bank N.A., pursuant to a license from Mastercard.

 How the Atlas Card Works

-• No Credit Check Whatsoever: Applying for the Atlas Card does not involve any credit check or inquiry, so it will not affect your credit score during the application process.
+• No Hard Credit Check: Applying does not require a hard inquiry, so it will not impact your credit score during the application process.

 The Pros and Cons: A Transparent Look